-Every day, kids are experiencing numerous feelings and emotions that influence their mood.
-And let’s be honest, the end result isn’t always a great one.
-As caregivers, it’s vital to set a precedent on how you will handle fluctuating moods and behaviors.
+Make sure to follow through.
+Every day, kids experience numerous feelings and emotions that influence their mood, and the end result isn’t always a great one.
+As caregivers, it’s vital to set a precedent on how you handle fluctuating moods and behaviors.
 There is no black and white answer, and it can look different for every family, but what is important is that you follow through.
 Say what you mean and mean what you say.
 Talk to your child about coping strategies they can use to help manage and motivate their mood.
 When tantrums happen, remind them of these strategies.
 Also, remember to be a positive role model and practice these techniques yourself.
-“It’s an emotional reaction, we all have that”, Griese admits, “Even adults don’t have this mastered.”
-She says, “However as adults, it is our job to talk with kids about the process of managing moods.”
+“It’s an emotional reaction, we all have that,” Griese admits, “Even adults don’t have this mastered, but as adults, our job is to talk with kids about the process of managing moods.”

 Discovering your family’s balance and following through with expectations is not always an easy task.
 Trust your instincts and know that today’s lessons are helping to mold and enhance social-emotional skills that last a lifetime.
 Check out Part I of this series in which Dr. Emily Griese discusses the importance of promoting perspective and effective communication.

 Why Bedtime Routines Matter

 What Happens to Your Body When You’re Mindful Video